metabase/metabase/docs/questions/query-builder/expressions/concat.md

 | Boolean                                                                                                                        | ✅                  |
 | JSON                                                                                                                           | ✅                  |

+Non-string types will be converted to strings.
 Regardless of the type of the value passed to `concat`, the result will be a string.

 ## Related functions